ocaml/ocaml/release-info/howto.md

 See https://github.com/compiler-explorer/compiler-explorer/pull/6735
 and https://github.com/compiler-explorer/infra/pull/1359 as examples.

-This should be expanded, once we have more experince with the process
+This should be expanded, once we have more experience with the process

 # Appendix